jpolete/springboard/README.md

 $ npm i -g @frctl/fractal
 ```

-Then `cd` into the `componentlib` folder, and install Fractal’s dependencies.
+In the project folder, `cd` into the `componentlib` directory, and install Fractal’s dependencies.

 ```
 $ npm install